 Coal dust is considered both as a health and a safety issue.
 Coal miners resort to measures such as ventilation dilution, coal dust surfactants, water spraying, and stabilising to control coal dust emissions, with water spray suppression being the most prevalent method adopted due to its easy maintenance.

-Measures to control the impact of mining on environment
+Measures to control the impact of mining on the environment

 Major mining companies in the world have started demonstrating their commitment to sustained climate action by adopting renewable energy and energy-efficient, electric mining vehicles to help decarbonise their operations.